sureshvv/django-googlecloud-storage/README.md

 Prerequisites
 -------------

 You need to have an appengine project.
 This will not work as a standalone solution for non appengine django projects, since there is no authentication mechanism with the google cloud storage implemented.

+### If you want to copy the files into your repository.

 You need to install the GCS client library from https://developers.google.com/appengine/docs/python/googlecloudstorageclient/download.